The BEST Home Fried Potatoes Recipe

 When it comes to the seasonings, I only use a few – seasoning salt, sugar, garlic powder, and pepper.
 I used to use onion powder but omitted it from the recipe because it’s not needed since we use so many onions.

-Seasoning salt: I love seasoning salt as yall should know by now.
-It’s my favorite all purpose seasonings.
-I love the taste, it makes everything taste better, and I love the color from the paprika that’s in it.
-Use Laury’s by the way.
+• Seasoning salt: Seasoning salt makes everything taste better, and I love the color of the paprika that’s in it.
+Use Laury’s, by the way; it’s the best brand of seasoning salt.

 • Adobo seasoning: You cant go wrong with adobo seasoning.
 Im a big fan of it and while it’s not my favorite all purpose seasoning it has to be my 2nd favorite because I use it as much as seasoning salt.

-Garlic Powder: The garlic is very important here.
+• Garlic Powder: The garlic is very important here.
 Garlic just does something for potatoes.
-It’s the one seasoning that feels like it was almost made for potatoes almost like Old Bay is made for seafood, you feel me?
-Lol!
+It’s the one seasoning that feels like it was almost made for potatoes, almost like Old Bay is made for seafood.

-Black pepper: Black pepper is one of those seasonings that make everything taste better.
-You dont need to use a lot though as you’ll see in the listed ingredients below, I don’t use a whole lot.
+• Black pepper: Black pepper is one of those seasonings that make everything taste better.
+You don’t need to use a lot, though, as you see in the listed ingredients below.
+I don’t use a whole lot.
 You never use a lot of pepper.

-• White pepper: I rarely use white pepper.
+• White pepper is a good alternative: I rarely use white pepper.
 I only use it to season my eggs as I told yall before especially when I’m making them for people because some folk dont like to see black specs in their eggs.
 Lol!

 Why sugar?

-Onto the sugar!
-Sugar balances out the flavor of the potatoes.
-I use garlic, lot’s of onions, salt, and pepper, which makes for a acidic salty dish so to just tone things down I use a little sugar.
+• Sugar neutralizes the flavor: I use garlic, lots of onions, salt, and pepper, which makes for an acidic salty dish, so to just tone things down, I use a little sugar.

-Sugar also adds depth of flavor and helps the potatoes crisps up and brown a little more.
-You will notice how much better they taste with a pinch of salt vs without it.
+• Sugar also: 1.
+Adds depth of flavor and 2. helps the potatoes crisp up and brown a little more.
+You will notice how much better they taste with a pinch of sugar vs without it.
 It’s sort of like a secret an ingredient that makes the potatoes pop.

 1. Boil the potatoes until semi-tender.